SergeyVorobiev/M88-GameStick-Patch/README.md

 ***org.devmiyax.yabasanshioro2.pro*** - Sega Saturn?
 Yes, see [Easter Eggs](#easter-eggs).

-The stick has at least two not added platforms - Sega Saturn and MS-DOS [RetroArch](https://www.retroarch.com/) runs games for most of the platforms with predefined configs (psxzip.cfg for PSX and zip.cfg for others) hidden in system image on eMMC.
+[RetroArch](https://www.retroarch.com/) runs games for most of the platforms with predefined configs (psxzip.cfg for PSX and zip.cfg for others) hidden in system image on eMMC.

 The old RetroArch has a custom menu with cut options.
 As a result: